svaksha/aksh/Agrey/2015-05-26-jsoc-svaksha-tomography.md

 ## Hypothesis of Application
 Currently there is no library routine for this algorithm.
 Consequently, the system should provide the following capabilities, so lets consider a hypothetical application:
-+ A scientist has a digital x-ray image of an object (either a chemical element, or a brain scan).
++ A scientist has a digital x-ray image of an object (either a chemical element, or a brain scan) that they store, organize and retrieve via their system.
-+ Apply the Radon transform filter on the image to improve the signal-to-noise ratio.
++ They apply the Radon transform filter on the selected image to improve the signal-to-noise ratio.
 + TomoPy will be the glue interface layer, and the plan is to replace the C engine underneath with the Julia library for Radon transforms.
-+ Apply the algorithm on the image region detection to segment the image according to a partition of homogeneous regions.
++ They apply the algorithm on the image region detection to segment the image according to a partition of homogeneous regions.
 + The algorithm will sort the image according to the given criterion each image region by their geometrical and densitometric properties (from largest to smallest, from darkest to clearest, etc.).

 ----